Fade2D Documentation pages v2.16.8

 Parameters

-[in]vPointsare the points to be inserted
+[in]vPointsA vector of points to be inserted into the triangulation.

 Returns

-the total wall-time for point insertion in seconds
+The total wall time for point insertion in seconds.

 Note